vinniezhang/DOTW-final/README.md

 <ins>**Outline**</ins>

-For my final project, I will be creating three interactive drawings of the sky three of its forms:
+For my final project, I will be creating three interactive drawings of the sky in three of its forms:
 - during daylight
 - during sunset
 - during night time